-guaran -party of tee and sement Limitation on amount of Highest balance for Balance of guarantees Property pledged for Ratio of accumulated amounts of guarantees and endorsements to Parent company endorsements/ - Endorsements/ guarantees to third parties Relationship guarantees and guarantees and endorsements and endorsements Actual usage amount guarantees and net worth of the latest Maximum amount for guarantees to third parties to third parties on behalf of on behalf of companies in Name of with the endorsements as of endorsements guarantees and parent Mainland No. guarantor Name Company for a specific enterprise the period reporting date period (Amount) statements endorsements subsidiary company China 0 Company Yuan Rui Recycling Technology Co., Ltd. (H.K.)
-779,548 (USD8,000) (USD6,000) ŕ 7.09% 1,299,246 N N 0 The Company Jiin Yeeh Ding (H.K.)
-Enterprises Ltd. 2 779,548 353,165 (USD11,500) 245,680 (USD8,000) 41,112 - 9.45% 1,299,246 Y N N
+No. Name of guarantor guaran endorseme inter itee and ent-party of Relationship with the Company Limitation on amount of guarantees and endorsements for a specific enterprise Highest balance for guarantees and endorsements during the period Balance of guarantees and endorsements as of reporting date Actual usage amount Property pledged for guarantees and endorsements (Amount) Ratio of accumulated amounts of guarantees and endorsements to net worth of the latest financial statements third parties on behalf of Endorsements/ guarantees to third parties on behalf of companies in Mainland China 0 Yuan Rui Recycling Technology Co., Ltd. (H.K.)
+884,884 184,230 (USD6,000) (USD6,000) - 6.24% 1,475,065 N N 0 Company Jiin Yeeh Ding (H.K.)
+Enterprises Ltd. 2 884,884 184,230 (USD8,000) 184,230 (USD6,000) - - 6.24% 1,475,065 Y N N

-- Note 1: The numbers filled in as follows: - 1.
-0 represents the Company. - 2.
-Subsidiaries are sorted in a numerical order starting from 1. - Note 2: The relationship between the endorser /guarantor and the endorsed guaranteed has the following 7 types, just indicate the type: - 1.
-Having business relationship. - 2.
-The endorser/guarantor company and the endorsed / guaranteed party both be hold more than 50% of the Company. - 3.
-The endorser /guarantor parent company directly and indirectly holds more than 50 % of voting shares of the endorser /guarantor subsidiary. - $4. \ The\ endorser\ / guaranteed\ party\ both\ be\ held\ more\ than\ 90\%\ by\ the\ parent\ company.$ - 5.
-Company that is mutually protected under contractual requirements based on the needs of the contractor. - 6.
-Company that is endorsed by its shareholders in accordance with its shareholding ratio because of the joint investment relationship. - $7.\ Performance\ guarantees\ for\ pre-sale\ contracts\ under\ the\ Consumer\ Protection\ Act.$ - Note 3: The endorsement /guarantee provided to individual guarantee party shall not exceed 30% of the most recent audited net worth of the Company. - Note 4: The total endorsement /guarantee of the Company to others shall not exceed 50% of the most recent audited net worth of the Company. - Note 5: If the amounts were based on foreign currencies, please refer to the spot exchange rate on the financial statement date (exchange rate on December 31,2022 is USD/NTD: 30.71)
+Note 1: The numbers filled in as follows:

+1.0 represents the Company.

+2. Subsidiaries are sorted in a numerical order starting from 1.

+Note 2: The relationship between the endorser /guarantor and the endorsed guaranteed has the following 7 types, just indicate the type:

+1. Having business relationship.

+2. The endorser/guarantor company and the endorsed / guaranteed party both be hold more than 50% of the Company.

+3. The endorser /guarantor parent company directly and indirectly holds more than 50 % of voting shares of the endorser /guarantor subsidiary.

+4. The endorser /guarantor company and the endorsed /guaranteed party both be held more than 90% by the parent company.

+5. Company that is mutually protected under contractual requirements based on the needs of the contractor.

+6. Company that is endorsed by its shareholders in accordance with its shareholding ratio because of the joint investment relationship.

+7. Performance guarantees for pre-sale contracts under the Consumer Protection Act.

+Note 3: The endorsement /guarantee provided to individual guarantee party shall not exceed 30% of the most recent audited net worth of the Company.

+Note 4: The total endorsement /guarantee of the Company to others shall not exceed 50% of the most recent audited net worth of the Company.

+Note 5: If the amounts were based on foreign currencies, please refer to the spot exchange rate on the financial statement date (exchange rate on December 31,2023 is USD/NTD: 30.71)

-(iii) Securities held as of December 31, 2022 (excluding investment in subsidiaries, affiliates and joint ventures):
+(iii) Securities held as of December 31, 2023 (excluding investment in subsidiaries, affiliates and joint ventures):

-Types of Relationship Ending balance Name of Company security/and name with the security issuer Account Subject Number of shares (thousands) Book value Ownership Fair value Note The Company Chung Tai Resource Technology Corp.
-Non-current financial assets at fair value through profit or loss 3,950 139,778 4.87% 139,778 Hung Wei Development Co., Ltd. Amia Co., Ltd. current financial assets at fair value through profit or loss 500 12,150 0.70% 12,150 Hung Wei Development Co., Ltd. Zung Fu Co., Ltd. Non-current financial assets at fair value through profit or loss 1,099 24,007 1.55% 24,007
+Types of Relationship Ending balance Name of Company security/and name with the security issuer Account Subject Number of shares (thousands) Book value Ownership Fair value Note The Company Chung Tai Resource Technology Corp. current financial assets at fair value through profit or loss 2,975 318,408 3.60% 318,408 The Company Foxtron Vehicle Technologies Co., Ltd. current financial assets at fair value through profit or loss 500 22,300 0.03% 22,300 Hung Wei Development Co., Ltd. Amia Co., Ltd. current financial assets at fair value through profit or loss 500 13,100 0.71% 13,100 Hung Wei Development Co., td.
+Zung Fu Co., Ltd. Non-current financial assets at fair value through profit or loss 1,099 19,404 1.55% 19,404